Technicolor rejects higher JPMorgan offer

 Technicolor, which is trying to pay down debt and enact a turnaround plan, said it would now try to get shareholder approval for the earlier offer of 169 million euros from JPMorgan's Jesper Cooperatief fund.

-"The uncertainty created by the new condition outweighed the benefits of the amended proposal," Technicolor said in a statement.
+Technicolor said in a statement the new offer lacked a sufficient legal framework and imposed higher break-up fees.
+"The uncertainty created by the new condition outweighed the benefits of the Amended proposal," it said.

-JPMorgan and Technicolor had appeared ready to seal their deal when private equity investor Vector Capital made a higher offer than JPMorgan in late May.

-The move may have spurred JPMorgan to improve its offer, but also seek guarantees that the deal would be sealed by shareholders in June.

 "JP Morgan raised its offer, but it was accompanied by unacceptable conditions.
 Investors now expect a new proposal," said one analyst.